jgr2/bc5/README.md

 	operations that negate eachother, eg. L then immediately R, after the subsequence we are back to where we started.
-Another sequence can be translated to it's equivelent; LLL is equivelent to a single R, the same with the converse.
+Another sequence can be translated to it's equivelent; LLL is equivalent to a single R, the same with the converse.

 	I think that's enough verbosity.